As far as designer dogs go, the Goldendoodle is a trendy option to consider if you want to add a new furry member to your family.

 The Goldendoodle was bred as a dog to appeal to those who love the non-shedding, hypoallergenic nature of the Poodle dog breed and the sweet, happy temperament of the Golden Retriever.

-The Labradoodle dog breed no doubt had some influence on the Goldendoodle breed idea, given the fact that the Labradoodle was hugely popular with those who desired dogs with sweet temperaments but little to no shedding.
+The Labradoodle dog breed undoubtedly influenced the Goldendoodle breed idea, given that the Labradoodle was hugely popular with those who desired dogs with sweet temperaments but little to no shedding.

 Goldendoodle Personality Traits

-Their intelligence means that they need to be constantly stimulated, whether through long walks, hikes, swimming, or just old fashioned fetch.
-It also means that they will likely pick up on commands and tricks that you want to teach them with ease.
+Their intelligence means that they need to be constantly stimulated, whether through long walks, hikes, swimming, or just old-fashioned game of fetch.
+It also means that they will likely learn commands and tricks that you want to teach them.

 Physical Traits of Goldendoodles

-The way a Goldendoodle looks can vary when it comes to the fur coloring and the sizing of each dog and will depend largely on how the Goldendoodle’s parents looked.
-Goldendoodles can come in an array of colors, including golden, red, apricot, black, and chocolate, and their coat can also be either curly or wavy, depending on the individual litter.
+The way a Goldendoodle looks can vary when it comes to fur coloring.
+The color of each dog and will depend largely on how the Goldendoodle’s parents looked.
+Goldendoodles can come in various colors, including golden, red, apricot, black, and chocolate, and their coat can also be either curly or wavy, depending on the individual litter.

 Potential Problems with Goldendoodles

-As with any designer dog breed, or dog breed in general, there can be some common health or temperament issues common amongst the breed—and Goldendoodles are no exception.
+As with any designer dog breed, or any dog breed in general, some health or temperament issues are common.
+The Goldendoodles are no exception.
 Goldendoodles tend to be very healthy dogs if they are bred responsibly.
-However, they can still be prone to hip dysplasia, as both Poodles and Golden Retrievers are prone to this condition.
+However, they can still be prone to hip dysplasia, as both Poodles and Golden Retrievers are prone to this problem.

-To keep this potential issue at bay, you recommend bringing in your Goldendoodle for regular hip exams.
-Additionally, Goldendoodles can also tend to have eye disorders, so getting their eyes checked regularly when you go to the vet is also a must.
+To minimize this potential issue, you should take your Goldendoodle in for regular hip exams.
+Additionally, Goldendoodles can also have eye disorders, so getting their eyes checked regularly when you go to the vet is also a must.

 Conversely, the temperament that Goldendoodles display can also pose issues if placed with certain individuals.
-Since Goldendoodles are such loving and affectionate dogs, they can also tend to be a bit clingy and not really like to be alone all that often.
-So, if you are someone who does not desire to have a dog that will be at their side and looking for attention virtually 24/7, the Goldendoodle might not be right for you.
+Since Goldendoodles are such loving and affectionate dogs, they can also tend to be a bit clingy and not really like to be alone.
+So, if you do not want to have a dog constantly at your side and look for attention virtually 24/7, the Goldendoodle might not be right for you.

 Also, since Goldendoodles are so active and intelligent, they will need time allocated to lots of exercises and walks each day.
 Meaning, placing them in a home with family members who are too busy to give them the proper exercise (at least one hour daily) and long walks they need each day could pose issues.

 On top of that, there is no real way to tell what exactly a Goldendoodle will physically look like and how big they will get could be a con to some potential pet owners.
 Some pet parents want a dog breed to know exactly what color their fur will be, what texture it will be, and how big or small they will be when they are fully grown.
-The randomness that goes into a Goldendoodle’s physical traits, while appealing to some, could be viewed as a negative for others.
+The randomness that goes into a Goldendoodle’s physical traits, while appealing to some, could negatively affect others.

 Where Can You Get a Goldendoodle?